TaxTips.ca

 Depreciation is the expensing, over a period of years, of the cost of fixed assets (except land), usually based on the estimated useful life of the fixed asset.
 There are various methods of depreciation, with two of the most common being straight line and declining balance (usually double declining balance).

-Declining balance depreciation - a fixed percentage is applied to the remaining book value (undepreciated balance) each year to determine the depreciation amount.
+With declining balance depreciation, a fixed percentage is applied to the remaining book value (undepreciated balance) each year to determine the depreciation amount.
 With double declining balance, a percentage of twice the straight line rate is used.

 Example showing the first 5 years of declining balance depreciation: